-No denying that French Bulldogs are cute and that’s one reason why they are all in demand.
-The demand keeps increasing year in year out with many celebrities having them as pets.
+No, denying that French Bulldogs are cute, and that’s one reason why they are all in demand.
+The demand keeps increasing year in and year out, with many celebrities having them as pets.

-There are different types of colors in which the French Bulldog comes in and I talked about my personal favorite here (the Black French Bulldog).
+The French Bulldog comes in different types of colors, and I talked about my favorite here (the Black French Bulldog).

 The Brindle French Bulldog is no different and is another type of Frenchie that has been in demand for a long time.
 A long time because this color of Frenchie is one of the oldest.

 |Average Height||11 to 13 inches|